Cross-validation on Extreme Regions: Intermediate results and detailed proofs

 Notice first that, since the observations are \iid,

-That is, $\EE(Z) = \EE(Z_{V_1})$, where for a subset of indices $S = \{1,\ldots, n_S\}$, we denote
+That is, $\EE(W) = \EE(W_{V_1})$, where for a subset of indices $S = \{1,\ldots, n_S\}$, we denote

-In order to bound $\EE[Z_S]$ defined above, we follow the same steps as in the proof of Lemma 14 in \cite{goix15}, where most arguments also hold true for a bounded VC class of cost functions.
-We use the symmetrization technique.\,Consider Rademacher random variables $\mathcal{E}=(\epsilon_1,\epsilon_2,\dots,\epsilon_{n_S})$ taking values in $\{-1,1\}$ and introduce the randomized process
+In order to bound $\EE[W_S]$ defined above, we follow the same steps as in the proof of Lemma~14 in \cite{goix15}, where most arguments also hold true for a bounded VC class of cost functions.